Barbara Seagram

 Barbara Seagram (born 1949 in Barbados, West Indies) is a Canadian Registered Nurse and contract bridge writer, teacher, and administrator.
-She is co-author of thirty-two published bridge books, including co-writing with Marc Smith 25 Bridge Conventions You Should Know, which received the American Bridge Teachers' Association (ABTA) Book of the Year award in 1999.
-The book is in its 19th printing and has been translated into French, German, Japanese, Portuguese and Danish.
+She is co-author of thirty-eight published bridge books, including co-writing with Marc Smith 25 Bridge Conventions You Should Know, which received the American Bridge Teachers' Association (ABTA) Book of the Year award in 1999.
+The book was in its 19th printing and has been translated into French, German, Japanese, Portuguese and Danish.
+It has now been rewritten and revised in 2023.